 was Dance Swing.
 She was also a finalist in the Miss Virginia Pageant.
 Tara spent a semester in Machrihanish, Scotland as

 a Recreation Intern where she developed dance activities for Naval families.
 Following her graduation, Tara worked as an Activities

-Head, NC where she implemented dance programs for a time-share resort.
+Director in Nags Head, NC where she implemented dance programs for a time-share resort.
 Tara then returned to school to receive

 her Certification in Elementary Education from ECSU.
-She taught first, second and fourth grades in Prince George County for 13 years.
+She taught first, second and fourth grades in Prince George County

-dream came true when she opened Gotta DANCE!
+life-long dream came true when she opened Gotta DANCE!
 School of Performing Arts, Inc. Tara continues to train in

 New York City throughout the year by taking dance classes at Broadway Dance Center and Steps on Broadway.
 She

 also takes classes at Richmond Dance Center.
 Tara is a member of Dance Educators of America, Inc. She also is an Adjudicator

 in Dance for the Appomattox Regional Governor's School and is a Judge at the Kings Dominion Dance Festival.
-Tara attributes her
+Tara attributes

 to her parents and to her extended family and friends.
 Tara can't stress enough how much it means to her to be able